-Mineral properties, include the cost of acquiring licenses, exploration and analysis, project administration, drilling, community and social values and environmental and health and safety.
-The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proven reserves are determined to exist, the rights of tenure are current and it is considered probable that the costs will be recouped through successful development and exploitation of the area, or alternatively by sale of the property.
-Management is required to exercise significant judgment in determining the timing of the determination of the technical and economic feasibility of the mineral resource.
+Mineral properties include the cost of acquiring licenses, exploration and analyses, project administration, drilling, community and social commitments and environmental and health and safety.
+The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proven reserves are determined to exist, the rights of tenure are current and it is considered probable that the costs will be recouped through successful development and exploitation of the resource, or alternatively by sale of the property.
+Management is required to exercise significant judgment in the determination of the technical and economic feasibility of a mineral resource.
 The Company considers both external and internal sources of information in assessing whether there are any indicators that unproven mineral right interests are impaired.